Theology

 -

-1 and 2 Corinthians refute ethnic exclusivity in God’s favor toward Israel, held by early Jewish unbelievers and dispensationalists, by expanding categories like “Israel,” “seed of Abraham,” and “temple” universally through faith in Christ.
-They redefine Israel as all believers—Jews and Gentiles—anchored to historical promises, including Gentiles as heirs.
+Philemon refutes ethnic exclusivity in God’s favor toward Israel, held by early Jewish unbelievers and dispensationalists, by expanding categories like “brother,” “fellowship,” and “in Christ” universally through faith in Christ.
+It redefines Israel as all believers—Jews and Gentiles—anchored to historical promises, including Gentiles as heirs.